Opendigitalradio/ODR-AudioEnc/README.md

  - The FDK-AAC encoder, patched for DAB+ support, licensed under the terms in `fdk-aac/NOTICE`, built into a shared library.

-The odr-audioenc binary is linked against the libtoolame-dab and fdk-aac shared libraries.
+The odr-audioenc binary is statically linked against the libtoolame-dab and fdk-aac libraries.

 Whether it is legal or not to distribute compiled binaries from these sources is unclear to me.
 Please seek legal advice to answer this question.